spotware/ctrader-console-docker/README.md

 In above command we use:

+* `ctrader.console.run.mybot`: Container name, you can use any name
 * `/cAlgo/Robots`: Path in host that will be mounted to container
 * `/mnt/Robots`: Container mount path
 * `CTID='mycid'`: Your cId username